elalejov96/elalejov96/README.md

 🎓 Currently delving into the exciting world of Data Science to craft compelling and insightful narratives from data.

-💡 Enthusiastic about leveraging AI and ML to uncover insights and drive meaningful decisions.

-**Key Skills**

-🐍 Python: Advanced proficiency in Python for data analysis, machine learning, and scripting.

-📊 R: Extensive experience in R for statistical analysis and data visualization.

-📊 Power BI: Advanced skills in using Power BI for interactive data visualization and business intelligence.

-💾 SQL: Expertise in SQL for data manipulation and querying databases.

 **How to Reach Me**